EduDarif/EduDarif/README.md

 </div>

-🎓 Software Engineering Student
-💻 Currently learning **JavaScript, HTML, CSS, and Python**
-🚀 Always striving to grow, learn, and contribute to impactful projects
+🎓 I'm a **Software Engineering Student** passionate about technology and solving problems through code.
+I'm currently focused on building my skills in web development with **JavaScript, HTML, CSS, and Python**, with the goal of becoming a well-rounded developer and contributing to meaningful projects.
+I enjoy sharing knowledge and collaborating with others.

 ---

-## 🛠️ My Stack
+### 🛠️ My Stack

 <div align="center">